-I use this pump personally and have gotten amazing results- usually getting 2-3 ounces extra!
-I mostly use it first thing in the morning when feeding my baby.
+I mostly use the hands free pump first thing in the morning when feeding my baby.
 After having a few soaked shirts from the let down on the non-nursing side, I decided it was time to figure out a way to save those extra ounces!
 You must give this item a try!

-Drink more water.
+5. Drink more water.

 Your milk is the water and your body is the well.
-Put good in to get good out!
+And you must put good in to get good out!

 But reaching that point was exactly what I needed to kick myself in the butt and give it my all.
 I didn’t want to stop breastfeeding so early.
 I was determined to fix the problem!

 I know how frustrating it can be when you have one breast that gives so much and so easily, while the other side struggles.
 I’m right there with you.
 Breastfeeding is an everyday job.
 The best job you can have.

 Keep up the strong work, mama!